×

 Nieuwmarkt

-The tour continues with a stroll along De Waag.
-A beautiful 15th-century building on the Nieuwmarkt in the center of the city.
-Initially, the building operated as a city gate.
-Later, De Waag served many other functions.
-For example, it used to be a guild house, a museum, and a fire station.
-Today, it is open as a restaurant.
+The tour continues to Nieuwmarkt, where you’ll see De Waag, a beautiful 15th-century building in the heart of the city.
+It was first built as a city gate and later served many other functions, including as a guild house, museum, and fire station.
+Today, De Waag is open as a restaurant.

 When ending the tour, your private guide brings you back to your accommodation in Amsterdam or the cruise port.